davidshumway/zoomie/README.md

 Suggestions welcome!
 Future work includes adding the option to select the number of users to include in each breakout room.
 At present, the number of users is set to two.

 # Version history

+0.1.3 - Dec.
+2023
+- Fix for a few layout changes that caused the extension to stop working.
+- Include the domain zoomgov.com (https://github.com/davidshumway/zoomie/issues/9).

 0.1.2 - Feb.
 2021